Facts about cholesterol and triglycerides

 Complications of high cholesterol and triglycerides

 - Cardiovascular disease (heart & arteries): High cholesterol and triglyceride levels in the blood can cause plaque in the arteries.
-When plaque develops in the arteries, it can reduce blood to the vital organs, and could lead to heart disease, stroke or peripheral vascular disease.
-Plaque buildup in the arteries of the heart is known as coronary artery disease, or atherosclerosis.
+When plaque develops in the arteries, it can reduce blood flow to the vital organs, and could lead to heart disease, stroke, or peripheral vascular disease.
+Plaque buildup in the arteries of the heart is known as coronary artery disease or atherosclerosis.
 Coronary artery disease is one of the primary causes for having a heart attack and for developing heart failure.
 For more information on heart failure, visit our Heart Failure section.

 - Kidney damage: Chronic kidney disease can occur if plaque develops in the arteries of the kidneys, reducing kidney function.

 - Regular physical activity and exercise: Aim for 150 to 300 minutes of moderate to vigorous aerobic exercise each week and resistance training a minimum of twice per week.